Skip to content

 All configuration variables are set to the desired values by editing and saving the .env file prior to running the tests.

-Additionally, the .env file contains a range of configuration variables that specify the URLs for accessing the various HIS components in each test environment, as well as the credentials needed to execute the test cases.
+Additionally, the .env file contains a range of configuration variables that specify the URLs for accessing the various HIS apps in each test environment, as well as the credentials needed to execute the test cases.

 Running tests against a local instance